samersaabjr/Adaptive-Heavy-Ball-Method/README.md

 **Image Classification**

 AHB's performance is evaluated against popular optimizers on MNIST, QMNIST, CIFAR-10, and CIFAR-100, where the lower-bound of the adaptive learning rate is fixed to 0.05 as default value for image classification.
-Specifically, MADAGRAD is compared with SGDm [4], NAG [5], Adam [8], and AdamW [9].
+Specifically, AHB is compared with SGDm [4], NAG [5], Adam [8], and AdamW [9].

 The MNIST dataset is a 10-class image classification dataset composed of 60,000 and 10,000 training and testing grey-scale images of hand-written digits, respectively.
 QMNIST extends MNIST's testing set to 60,000 testing images.
 The CIFAR-10 and CIFAR-100 datasets consist of 50,000 training images and 10,000 testing images with dimensions 32x32 with 10 and 100 classes, respectively.